tawesoft/go/dialog/README.md

 import "tawesoft.co.uk/go/dialog"
 ```

+##FROZEN - PLEASE MIGRATE

+These packages are moving to https://github.com/tawesoft/golib.

+This is to increase security against possible supply chain attacks such as our domain name expiring in the future and being registered by someone else.

+Please migrate to https://github.com/tawesoft/golib (when available) instead.

+Most programs relying on a package in this monorepo, such as the dialog or lxstrconv packages, will continue to work for the foreseeable future.

+Rarely used packages have been hidden for now - they are in the git commit history at https://github.com/tawesoft/go if you need to resurrect one.

 |  Links  | License | Stable? |
 |:-------:|:-------:|:-------:|
 | [home][home_dialog] ∙ [docs][docs_dialog] ∙ [src][src_dialog] | [MIT-0][copy_dialog] | ✔ yes |